 Let’s have a look at a few examples:

-A Canon camera, such as the Canon 7D will give you files such as IMG_1467.CR2.
+A Canon camera will give you files such as IMG_1467.CR2.
 For JPEGs, these RAW files need to be converted.

-JPEGs are something small enough to use (online posting, sending via email) and PSDs allow you to make changes after you processed/saved the JPEG.
+JPEG files are small enough to use (online posting, sending via email), and PSDs allow you to make changes after you have processed or saved the JPEG.

-What a DNG (Digital Negative) is, is a type of RAW file.
-It was developed by Adobe, in an act to try and standardise all of these different RAW file formats.
-It hasn’t worked out so far, but DNGs are great files.
+A DNG is a type of RAW file.
+Adobe developed it to try and standardise all the different RAW file formats.

-The best thing about DNGs are they are not specific formats, exclusive to specialised software.
+The best thing about DNGs is they are not specific formats exclusive to specialised software.
 This RAW file is a standard across all Adobe software.

 So why change other file formats to DNG?
 Well, with digital cameras, you can’t.
-I have a Ricoh GR II which uses DNG file formatting, but to change it, you need an Adobe DNG converter.
+I have a Ricoh GR II, which uses DNG file formatting, but you need an Adobe DNG converter to change it.

 You may not see the purpose of having DNG files, as converting them adds time.
 This is especially true for those photographers who like to pray-and-spray.

-However, there are very valuable reasons why you should convert them.
+However, there are practical reasons why you should convert them.

-- Archiving—DNG files are more recognisable and accessible than CR2 files for example.
-You can see this when to copy .CR2/.NEF files to your desktop and search for a program to be able to view them.
+- Archiving—DNG files are more recognisable and accessible than CR2 files, for example.
+You can see this when copying CR2/NEF files to your desktop and searching for a program to view them.
 You can use Adobe products for both, but with DNGs, you have a higher chance of using them with other software, now and in the future.

-- Validating—When you convert your images to DNG, they go through a rigorous checklist, designed to spot problems with corrupted images.
-This gives you peace of mind that your images are perfectly fine.
+- Validating—When you convert your images to DNG, they go through a rigorous checklist to spot problems with corrupted images.
+This gives you peace of mind that your images are excellent.

-- Faster Performance—RAW fils can be slow to upload, especially if using 1:1 previews in Lightroom.
-DNG files are faster as they use a feature called Image Tiling, allowing your processor to load multiple images rather than just one.
+- Faster Performance—RAW files can be slow to upload, especially using 1:1 previews in Adobe Lightroom.
+DNG files are faster as they use a feature called Image Tiling.
+Image Tiling allows your processor to load multiple images rather than just one.

-- Compact Format—DNGs are often smaller than RAW files due to more efficient compression.
+- Compact Format—DNGs are often smaller than RAW images due to more efficient compression.

 - Up-To-Date—Camera Raw is updated several times each year.
-Those using Adobe software pre-creative cloud might have a problem with this, whereas the DNG formats are still usable.
+Those using Adobe software pre-creative cloud might have a problem, whereas the DNG formats are still usable.

 With the ups, there must be downs.
 Here are the disadvantages of converting to DNG files.

-- Compatibility—Adobe products work well with DNG, yet there are still some that don’t.
+- Compatibility—Adobe products work well with DNG, yet there are still some that do not.
 This may cause a file format conflict.

-- Backing Up—Saving changes to a DNG format means having to create a new DNG file.
+- Backing Up—Saving changes to a DNG format means creating a new DNG file.
 With RAW files, they have XMP sidecar files that make the saving of edited images faster.

-Adobe has the best intentions when it came to DNG files.
+Adobe had the best intentions when it came to DNG files.
 It’s a shame that many more programs or camera manufacturers didn’t take it on board.
-It has now become just another file format – exactly what it was trying to fight.
+It has become just another file format – precisely what it was trying to fight.

 If you are new to the digital world of photography, there may be a benefit in converting your RAW files.

 This is something I always forget.
-I take my better-half’s windows laptop when on holiday to do some photographic editing.
+I take a windows laptop when on holiday to do some photographic editing.
 After uploading the images, I find they are not usable—I don’t have the right software.

-The lack of internet means I can’t get what I need, and therefore have 500+ unusable files.
-If your method of editing isn’t broken—don’t try and DNG it.
+The lack of internet means I cannot get what I need and therefore have 500+ unusable files.
+If your editing method isn’t broken—don’t try and DNG it.
 The disadvantages might just outweigh the advantages.